I called and left a message, but no one called me back.

 ~ Back to Top

 First time students at Weatherford College are required to visit with an advisor before enrolling for classes.
 No appointment is necessary.
-First time students also must register for a “New Student Success Seminar” after which they may register for classes.
+First time students also must also register for a “New Student Orientation” after which they may register for classes.

-• How do I register for a New Student Success Seminar?
+How do I register for New Student Orientation?

 Log into your myWC account.
 Select the “Future Coyotes” tab.
-Registration information is located on the right side of the screen under the heading “After Applying.”
+Registration information is located on the left side of the screen under the heading “Future Coyotes.”

 Log into your myWC account, select the Campus Connect tab.
 After acknowledging the message on the screen, scroll down to your financial aid information on the right side of the page.